 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.

-Worry is a sin!
-Unfortunately, it has become what Jerry Bridges has called a “respectable sin” (from his book Respectable Sins).
+Unfortunately, worry has become what Jerry Bridges has called a “respectable sin” (from his book Respectable Sins).
 Worry is a lack of faith and trust in God (Heb.
 11.6).

 We’re to put off (Eph.
 4.22) fear, worry, and anxiety (v.
 6).
 In its place, we’re to put on (Eph.
 4.24) prayer and thankfulness (v.
 6).